H43C:

 Stefan Krause, University of Birmingham, School of Geography, Earth and Environmental Sciences, Birmingham, B15, United Kingdom

-William Hastings Farmer, U.S Geological Survey, Denver, CO, United States, Stacey A Archfield, USGS Groundwater Information, Reston, VA, United States, Thomas Mark Over, U.S. Geological Survey, Central Midwest Water Science Center, Urbana, Illinois, United States and Julie E. Kiang, US Geological Survey, Reston, United States
+William Hastings Farmer, U.S Geological Survey, Denver, United States, Stacey A Archfield, USGS Groundwater Information, Reston, VA, United States, Thomas Mark Over, U.S. Geological Survey, Central Midwest Water Science Center, Urbana, Illinois, United States and Julie E. Kiang, US Geological Survey, Reston, United States

 John Steven Selker, Oregon State University, Corvallis, OR, United States, Chadi Sayde, North Carolina State University, Biological and Agricultural Engineering, Raleigh, NC, United States and Christoph K Thomas, University of Bayreuth, Micrometeorology Group, Bayreuth, Germany